wingu/flask_filters/README.md

 The `flask_filters` module helps you wrap [Flask][] views with coroutine filters.
 The bundled `hello_world.py` application demonstrates most of this module's functionality.

-[Flask]: http://flask.pocoo.org/ (Flask is a web development microframework for Python)

 ## Installation